LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectorAPI/Webhooks/webhooks-examples.md

 }
 ```

-**Note**: In order to also get "Consumer is typing" events notifications, the Connector must send a message using the SEND endpoint, which contains the `COMPOSING` ChatStateEvent.
+**Note:** In order to also get "Consumer is typing" events notifications, the Connector must send a message using the SEND endpoint, which contains the `COMPOSING` ChatStateEvent.
 See more information in [Send Chat State Events](connector-api-send-api-examples.html#send-chat-state-events).

 ### Agent has stopped typing but still on the chat window - ACTIVE